 National ESEA Distinguished Schools ProgramA national program that recognizes schools that have successfully used their Elementary and Secondary Education Act (ESEA) federal funds to improve the education for all students.

-A component of the California School Recognition Program (CSRP), the National Association of Elementary and Secondary Education Act (ESEA) State Program Administrators (NAESPA)—formerly the National Title I Association—has been selecting examples of superior, federally funded school programs for national recognition through the National ESEA Distinguished Schools Program (recently renamed from its predecessor, the National Title I Distinguished Schools Program) since 1996.
+A component of the California Department of Education (CDE) California School Recognition Program (CSRP), the National Association of Elementary and Secondary Education Act (ESEA) State Program Administrators (NAESPA)—formerly the National Title I Association—has been selecting examples of superior, federally funded school programs for national recognition through the National ESEA Distinguished Schools Program (recently renamed from its predecessor, the National Title I Distinguished Schools Program) since 1996.
 The purpose of the National ESEA Distinguished Schools Program is to highlight selected schools that have successfully used their ESEA federal funds to improve the education for all students-including economically disadvantaged students.
 These schools demonstrate a wide array of strengths, including team approaches to teaching and learning, focused professional development opportunities for staff, individualized programs for student success and strong partnerships between the school, parents, and the community.

 Additional information about the National ESEA Distinguished Schools Program can be found on the ESEA Network The National ESEA Distinguished Schools Program website.